 Why did Blackstone buy Ancestry?

 Visually, to the consumer, Ancestry is very much a genealogical platform, but because data is really what larger companies consider “good investments”, it really sets the premise as to why these investment companies obtain, and then sell their ownership of the company’s equity.

 Is Ancestry.com owned by the Mormon Church?

-The company still to this day continues to grow and, though its past was highly influenced by people in the LDS church, the company has never been owned by the church itself.
+The company still to this day continues to grow, and though its past was highly influenced by people in the LDS church, the company has never been owned by the church itself.

-However, the company has truly been a pioneer in the space of online subscription databases.
+However, the company has truly been a pioneer in the online subscription business model.
 Today, Ancestry is considered a major technology company rather than a genealogical company.
 Though the company has done numerous amount of collaborations with the LDS church’s non-profit organization Familysearch.org, it has never been owned by the church itself.